CumulusNetworks/DUE/docs/GettingStarted.md

 or just testing the mechanics of DUE image creation.

 1. Run:
+ `./due --create help`
+ You will see a list of example image build commands

+2. Cut and paste the one whose Image Type is `example`
  `./due --create --from debian:10 --description "Debian 10 example" --name example-debian-10 --prompt Ex --tag example-debian-10 --use-template example`
-   This will determine if you have installed all the software necessary to run DUE, and will then create a Docker image by downloading the Debian:10 image, and then applying the files in the `DUE/templates/example` directory to it.
+   This will determine if you have installed all the software necessary to run DUE, and will then create a Docker image by downloading the Debian:10 image, and then apply the files in the `DUE/templates/example` directory to it.
 This process should end with:
    `Successfully tagged due-example-debian-10:debian-10`
    If it does not, see  `DUE/docs/Troubleshooting.md`

-2. Run `./due --run`
+3. Run `./due --run`
    If the image you just created is the only one on the system, it will be run by default.
 Otherwise DUE will present a menu of images to choose from.